US ready to work with Pakistan's new government: State Department

 However, spokeswoman Heather Nauert said: "The United States shares concerns about flaws in the pre-voting electoral process, as expressed by the Human Rights Commission of Pakistan."

-Nauert said Washington agreed with the European Union´s observation that "positive changes to the legal framework for elections in Pakistan i needed."
+Nauert said Washington agreed with the European Union´s observation that "positive changes to the legal framework for elections in Pakistan is needed."

 The US also praised Pakistani voters for fully rejecting the participation of some individuals, allegedly had affiliation with extremists, in the elections.